Frog by Adam Handling: A Tasting Menu to Dine For (Even If You Came Alone)

 A Quiet Lane, A Good Impression

 My route meanders along Maiden Lane, then down Southampton Street to its discreet, glass-fronted home.
 Blink and you’ll miss it.
-Not because it is hidden but because London's rain has a way of blurring even Michelin stars into grey.
+Not because it is hidden but because London's rain has a way of blurring even Michelin starred doorways.

 Inside, I hand over my soggy umbrella and catch a JJ Adams piece on my left as I’m shown to my seat.
 The first of several surprises the space has in store.
-My server approaches with a warm hand towel and an enthusiasm that isn't rehearsed.
-I'm presented with two options: the Tasting Menu or the Frog by AH Signature Tasting Menu.
+My server approaches with a warm hand towel and enthusiasm unrehearsed.
+He presents me with two options: the Tasting Menu and the Frog by AH Signature Tasting Menu.
 I go with the former.
 I'll be grateful later, I just don't know it yet.

 Mid-week, mid-day, mid-month you’d be forgiven for thinking you might snag a quiet table.
 You’d be wrong.
 Frog buzzes.
 Every table is full.
 Like a well-heeled dinner party but hosted by chefs, the energy remains refined.
-It’s not a trend-fuelled flash in the pan.
-Frog’s earned its Michelin star (since 2022) and every seat says it knows it but with no need to shout.
+There’s no trend-fuelled flash in the pan here.
+Frog’s earned its Michelin star (since 2022) and every occupied seat says it knows it.

 My cocktail has barely touched lips before the parade begins: five dishes arrive, each accompanied by a backstory, though I only catch fragments.
 The arrival of dry ice is an undoing.
-Like a Marvel villain’s entrance and yes, I missed half the explanation because I was busy trying to make it look spontaneous on Instagram.
+Like a Marvel villain’s entrance and yes, I missed half the explanation because I am busy trying to get those Instagram shots.

 Some of the theatre

-I’m fully in.
-I taste the creamy parmesan egg silky, savoury, with puffed buckwheat for bite.
+I’m fully in, tasting the creamy parmesan egg silky, savoury, with puffed buckwheat for bite.
 A crab crème emulsion crackles delightfully.
-Then comes a beef tartare with fresh kimchi that whispers spice.
-The West Indian in me wishes it shouted, maybe even threw a hot pepper or two and called out my name.
+Then comes beef tartare with fresh kimchi with a touch of spice.
+The West Indian in me wishes it smacked of more spice, maybe even a hot pepper or two or that it called out my name.
 But this was as tasting menu, not my mother's scolding.
 Fair.

 The sourdough arrives still warm.
 Its partner?
-A whipped chicken fat for butter.
+Whipped chicken fat for butter.
 Add to that a red-stained chicken liver pâté (thanks to beetroot) and I am levitating.
 This bread and butter alone could justify the visit.
-Honestly, I’d come back just for this.
+Honestly, I’d return just for this.
 For the wedding.
 I'll be that guest crying tears of joy on their marriage.

 Why doesn’t Frog by Adam Handling have a bakery?
 I nearly ask aloud.